Know Your Rights

 2. Follow Internal Reporting Procedures

-Before escalating to external authorities, employees should:
+Before escalating to external authorities and to ensure compliance with legal procedures, employees should:

 - File formal grievances through proper channels – Ensure the complaint is officially recorded.